rosmed/slicer_ros2_module/docs/pages/nodes/parameters.rst

 observed.
 This MRML ROS node can then observe all the parameters held by the ROS node.

-To create a new parameter node, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddParameterNode``.
+To create a new parameter node, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddParameterNode``.
 This method takes one parameter: